Godot™ engine ports for Nintendo Switch™ and Nintendo Switch™ 2, maintained by RAWRLAB Games

-This port represents a collaborative effort, co-authored by multiple members of the forums on the Nintendo Developer Portal.
+It also represents a collaborative effort, co-authored by multiple developers of the forums on the Nintendo Developer Portal.
 It underscores our commitment to make Godot Engine more accessible to a wider range of creators.

 Key features of this Godot Engine port:

-· Complimentary access: Available at no cost to all authorised Nintendo Switch developers.
+• Complimentary access: Available at no cost to all authorised Nintendo Switch developers that also qualify as "Godot Ecosystem Contributors".

-· Expandability: Having access to the source code, developers with C++ knowledge have the opportunity to add and integrate additional functionalities as needed.
+• Expandability: Having access to the source code, developers proefficient in C++ will have the opportunity to add and integrate additional functionalities as needed.

-· No support provided: This port is provided without support.
+No free support provided: This port is provided without support.
+RAWRLAB Games offer consulting services if you need assistance or new features.
 Developers are encouraged to engage with the community on the Nintendo Developer Portal for collaboration and assistance.
-We recommend partnering with porting companies for medium or large-sized projects.

-Additional details are available for authorised Nintendo Switch developers in the forum section of the Nintendo Developer Portal.
+Additional details are available for authorised Nintendo Switch developers in the Middleware section of the Nintendo Developer Portal.

 F.A.Q.